 However, as the times shifted with the advent of the internet and digital game distribution services as Steam came into the picture, things changed.
 The digital game became the more common, popular as well as desirable form of the video game copy to own.
 The digital game presented many benefits over the physical one as well.

 Before you jump to any conclusions, you need to ask yourself a question- "Do I like to buy physical games or digital ones?".
 The fact that you need an Optical Drive depends totally upon your answer to the above-presented question.

 - They're very convenient: Purchasing and playing a digital is very convenient.
 You can buy, install and play the game without leaving your chair.

-They're ready to play as soon as they're released: Nowadays, many games can be "pre-loaded" once you've pre-ordered them.
+- They're ready to play as soon as they're released: Nowadays, many games can be "pre-loaded" once you've pre-ordered them.
 This means that you'll be able to play the game as soon as it is released without a delay of even a second.

-You'll never lose or damage them: There is a chance that you may damage or even lose your physical game discs.
+- You'll never lose or damage them: There is a chance that you may damage or even lose your physical game discs.
 However, that's not the case with digital games.

-You may get heavy discounts: Online video game distribution services such as Steam offer heavy discounts (as much as 90%) in their seasonal sales.
+- You may get heavy discounts: Online video game distribution services such as Steam offer heavy discounts (as much as 90%) in their seasonal sales.

 - You can share them: Have a broke friend who shares your love of games?
 You can lend him your copy of that latest game you bought once you're done with it.